Radther/AdoptingDragandDropinaTableView_Multi-item/README.md

 To enable drag and drop, you specify the table view as its own drag delegate and drop delegate.
 To provide or consume data, you implement the drag and drop delegate methods.

+Adopting drag and drop in a table view differs in some important ways compared to the process you follow for a custom view.
+To compare the steps, see [Adopting Drag and Drop in a Custom View](https://developer.apple.com/documentation/uikit/drag_and_drop/adopting_drag_and_drop_in_a_custom_view).

 ## Get Started
 Deploy this project on iPad, which supports drag and drop between apps.
 When you first launch this project’s built app, you see a table with several rows, each with a text string.
 Use this app along with a second app that supports editing of text strings, such as Reminders.
 For example, configure the iPad screen to Split View, with this app side by side with Reminders.
 Then drag a row from this app into Reminders, or drag a reminder into this app.

 This app also supports rearranging rows in the table by dragging a row up or down.
 However, rearrangement in this app uses the traditional [`tableView(canMoveRowAt:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614927-tableview) and [`tableView(moveRowAt:to:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614867-tableview) methods rather than the drag and drop API.

 ## Enable Drag and Drop Interactions
 To enable dragging, dropping, or both, specify a table view as its own drag or drop delegate.
 A convenient place for this code is in an app’s [`viewDidLoad()`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) method.
 This code enables both dragging and dropping: